ubernostrum/django-registration/docs/install.rst

 download page <https://www.djangoproject.com/download/>`_, which offers convenient packaged downloads and installation instructions.

-The |version| release of ``django-registration`` supports Django 1.7 and 1.8, on any Python version those versions of Django support (officially, Python 2.7, 3.3 and 3.4).
-Additionally, as Python 3.5 was released while ``django-registration`` |version| was being developed, it is compatible with Python 3.5, though Django itself will not officially support Python 3.5 until Django 1.9, and Django 1.7 is known to be explicitly incompatible with Python 3.5.
+The |version| release of ``django-registration`` supports Django 1.7, 1.8 and 1.9, on any Python version those versions of Django support (officially, Python 2.7, 3.3 and 3.4 for Django 1.7 and 1.8, and additionally Python 3.5 for Django 1.9).

 Normal installation